liwx2000/infographic-vscode-extension/README.md

 - **Light themes**: Clean, bright appearance
 - **Dark themes**: Comfortable dark mode rendering
 - **High contrast**: Enhanced borders and visibility

+You can override the automatic theme detection using the `infographicMarkdown.theme` setting.
+See [Extension Settings](#extension-settings) for details.

 ## Performance